8 Energy-Efficient Home Upgrades That Yield High ROI

 Upgrading to Smart Thermostats: 50% ROI Per Year

 Programmable thermostats have been a popular home upgrade for several years.
-They allow homeowners to automatically vary the temperature and use less energy when sleeping or when no one is home.
+They allow homeowners to automatically vary the temperature and save energy when sleeping or when no one is home.
 Smart thermostats go further.
 They can learn the residents' lifestyles and automatically adjust to achieve minimum energy use.
 Most are connectable to wifi so that a smartphone can manage the temperature from anywhere.
 The investment returns about 50 percent annually.

 Improved Water Heaters: Save 30%+ on Energy Bills